Early Biblical Canons

 Historically speaking, however, even the above criteria falls short.
 For example, the criteria of Apostolic origin and authorship requires an even greater appeal to Tradition when one considers that the Gospels were all written anonymously and the author of Hebrews is unknown; It is only through tradition that we can claim to know the authors of the Gospels.
 Questions of authorship not only pertain to the works themselves, but even to chapters and verses contained within certain works.
 Biblical scholars have pointed out that certain chapters within the Gospels are not found in the earliest extant manuscripts and suggest that they were later additions to the works.
 Examples include Mark 16:9-20, which is not included in the two earliest remaining manuscripts; the Greek codices Sinaiticus (ℵ01) and Vaticanus (B03).
 Another example would be John 8:1-11, which tells the story of the woman caught in adultery.
 The earliest and most reliable Greek manuscripts do not include this story.

+Even with the aid of Tradition, the larger Christian world would witness a wide variety of various versions and interpretations of the Bible (see list of Early Versions and Translations of the Bible below).
+Out of these various versions would grow different traditions that modern Christians would recognize as containing different lists or canons; the Jewish Tanakh, the Catholic and Protestant canons, as well as the canons of the Eastern Orthodox, Oriental Orthodox, and Assyrian Christian churches.
 So, how did the early Church eventually decide what books to include in the Bible?
-The decision ultimately came down to authority.
+The decision ultimately comes down to authority.
 Various biblical canons have developed through debate and agreement on the part of the religious authorities of their respective faiths and denominations.
 It was only by the authority given to it by Christ that the Church was able to author divinely inspired Scripture and so, naturally, it was also by this authority that the Church was able to authoritatively say which books were to be included in it’s canon of Scripture.
 This begs the question, however; if different authorities give differing lists, then faulty authorities could include non-inspired writings or leave out important inspired texts.
 This leaves the question of which authority to follow.

 “What if the apostles had not in fact left writings to us?
 Would it not be necessary to follow the order of tradition, which was handed down to those to whom they entrusted the churches?”